 Avoid if your herrings are from known polluted pelagic waters where the risks of exposure to these compounds are high due to environmental pollution.
 Pay attention to local advisories.
 If advice isn't available, limit its consumption to 6 ounces (170 grams) a week.

 The mean mercury concentration in herring fish is 0.078 ppm.
-Accordingly, the U.S FDA final guidelines on how much fish expectant as well as breastfeeding mothers can eat, along with lists of specific options that are safe or should be avoided, places hake in "the best choice" category.
+Accordingly, the U.S. FDA final guidelines on how much fish expectant as well as breastfeeding mothers can eat, along with lists of specific options that are safe or should be avoided, place Hake in the "best choice" category.
 By this yardstick, they can consume 2-3 servings (8-1 ounces) of herrings per week.